Mombasa Cement Limited: Overview

 Mombasa Cement Limited is a large cement manufacturer in Eastern Africa.
 As of March 2016, MCL was the second-largest producer of cement in Kenya, with a 15.8 percent market share, behind market leader Bamburi Cement with a 32.6 percent market share, but ahead of third-placed East African Portland Cement Company, with 15.1 percent market share.

 Philanthropy

 Mombasa Cement Limited is a family-owned business.
 The patriarch is described as "shy" and prefers to remain anonymous.
-Under his leadership, MCL supports a program that distributes food to over 40,000 Mombasa resident's very week.
+Under his leadership, MCL supports a program that distributes food to over 40,000 Mombasa residents every week.
 The program started in 2008, on year after MCL was founded and has run continuously since.

 It has also set up schools and police stations, including the Sahajanand Special School, a school serving over 800 children with physical and mental disabilities.

 In 2017, the company partnered with Mombasa County to refurbish the Mombasa Tusks Monument.